huntabyte/bits-ui/sites/docs/content/components/tags-input.md

 This single function enables you to validate a number of different scenarios, such as ensuring the value is not empty, ensuring it doesn't contain any invalid characters, or ensuring it doesn't exceed a certain length.

+The following examples show how you might use the `validate` prop to implement these scenarios.

 ### Maximum Tags

 The `validate` prop can also be used to limit the maximum number of tags that can be added to the list.